akanadocs/docs-test/ag/security_config/managing_identity_systems.md

 ## Modify Identity System

-Follow all steps outlined in [Add Identity System](#add-identity-system) except substitute the following for step 2:
+Follow all steps outlined in the various [Add Identity System](#add-identity-system) instruction sets, except, in each case, substitute the following for step 2:

 Click **Modify Identity System**.
 The *Modify Identity System Wizard* is launched, displaying *Identity System Domain Details* Screen.